 Some allergies can be managed at home with avoidance and over-the-counter treatment.
 But when is an allergy just an annoyance, and when to see an allergist?
 Basically, if an allergy is disrupting your life or causing severe reactions, you’ll want to seek out expert help.

 When to See an Immunologist?

 Essentially, an immunologist does the same job as an allergist, meaning that the two terms are typically interchangeable.
 You should see an allergist/immunologist for yourself or your child whenever you have asthma or allergy symptoms that are interfering with your normal life or compromising your health.

 It is especially important to bring children in to see a pediatric allergist if you suspect that they are suffering from allergies or asthma.
 Early intervention can help reduce symptoms from getting worse, improve long-term management, and may be able to prevent severe reactions.
-If you’re looking for a pediatric allergist in NJ, our highly-trained staff offers the highest-quality care for both children and adults.
+If you’re looking for a pediatric allergist, our highly-trained staff offers the highest-quality care for both children and adults.

 Consulting with an Allergist Specialist